 Colors pop in nighttime event photographs.
 But artificial lighting can wreak havoc on tones.
-Try converting your photo to black and white.
+So try converting your photo to black and white.

-Adjust colour sliders to increase light in different parts of the photograph.
-This gives you greater control instead of relying on the exposure slider.
+Adjust color sliders to increase light in different parts of the photograph.
+This gives you greater control instead of relying on the

 Common Questions About Photographing Night Events